ilanco/ilanco.dev/content/en/blog/how-to-create-a-blog-with-hugo.md

 ---
-title: 'How to Create a Blog With Hugo'
+title: 'How to create a blog with Hugo'
 date: 2024-03-13T21:13:55+02:00
+tags:
+  - "blog"
+  - "Hugo"
+params:
+  author: Ilan Cohen
 ---

 ## Prerequisites